vercel/next.js/docs/deployment.md

 }
 ```

-In the case that you'd want to do a full static export of the Next.js application add `next export` to the `build` script:
+In the case that you'd want to do a [full static export](/docs/advanced-features/static-html-export.md) of the Next.js application add `next export` to the `"build"` script:

 ```
 {